adennie/vroom/README.md

  - Jackson (for JSON<->POJO serialization/deserialization)
  - Objectify (for interacting with App Engine datastore)

+Vroom makes common use cases easy to implement by providing boilerplate code and API glue, leaving you to focus on the "special sauce" of your application.
+Examples include:
+- CRUD (create/read/update/delete) operations on persistent resources
+- (optional) automatic timestamping of creation/modification date properties on datastore entities
+- retrieving collections of resources
+- querying to filter collection results
+- uploading and retrieving files using GCS
+- uploading and retrieving images, leveraging GAE's ImagesService to perform requested transformations

+Vroom includes
+ - the core Vroom framework library
+ - a small library of helper base classes for implementing Vroom-compatible Data Transfer Objects (DTOs)
+ - extension libraries s for integrating Google Cloud Storage, the Google Maps API, and the Joda Time library
+ - a sample RESTful web service built using Vroom, demonstrating common use cases, including use of the Vroom extensions

 Note: Vroom is currently in a pre-1.0 stage, and changing rapidly.
 Breaking changes are likely.
 You've been warned.